-In the fall of 2011, Ellen began work with each of the eight schools participating in the project, one from each ward, giving a short presentation on the mural project to the students and faculty, follow up with discussion, collaboration, and exchange of ideas within the school community.
-Working with the art department faculty in each school, we designed the projects to best fit the students’ curriculum in an effort to combine what we are doing creatively for the American Mural Project with other areas of class study from social studies and history to English, math, and science.
+Working with the art department faculty in each school, Ellen designed the projects to best fit the students’ curriculum in an effort to combine what she was doing creatively for AMP with other areas of class study—from social studies and history to English, math, and science.

-In May, 2012 all schools came together to celebrate the finish of the DC Project with an exhibit of their work at the Martin Luther King Memorial Library.
+In May 2012, the eight schools came together to celebrate the finished project with an exhibit of their work at the Martin Luther King Memorial Library.

-Participating DC Schools: Barnard Elementary, Bell Lincoln Multicultural School, Cesar Chavez Parkside, Georgetown Day School, Hyde Addison Elementary, Maury Elementary, Paul PCS, Capitol Hill Cluster Schools
+Participating schools: Barnard Elementary, Bell Lincoln Multicultural School, Cesar Chavez Parkside, Georgetown Day School, Hyde Addison Elementary, Maury Elementary, Paul PCS, and Capitol Hill Cluster Schools